 - Use a cool or cold compress against your skin (press, don't rub).
 When you shower or bathe, make the water temperature cool.
 Also, pat yourself dry, don't rub, with the towel.
 Sometimes, cool water can not only feel good, but will also help to soak away excess flakes.

 - Avoid the temptation to peel or pick at your skin.
 You increase your chances of getting an infection if you create open cuts or sores by peeling or picking.
 If skin is hanging, snip it off with clean, fine scissors so you don't pull at skin that is still attached.
-Once you trim your skin (or it falls off), apply a thin layer of antibacterial cream or ointment, such as Neosporin or bacitracin, to prevent infections.
+Once you trim your skin (or it falls off), apply a thin layer of antibacterial cream or ointment to prevent infections.

 As you mentioned, tanning beds, especially without protection, are not the best practice for healthy skin.
 Exposure to UV rays, whether outside in the sun or inside in a tanning booth, damages skin.
 Knowing that, limit your exposure and be sure to apply a broad-spectrum sunscreen or other product containing at least SPF-15 before you are out in the sun or go to a tanning salon.